-When administering first aid, wherever possible, staff should ensure that another adult is present, or aware of the action being taken.
+When administering first aid which is intimate or invasive staff should ensure that another adult is present or aware of the action being taken.

 After discussion with parents, children who are competent should be encouraged to take responsibility for managing their own medicines and procedures.